elixirschool/elixirschool/lessons/en/advanced/otp_supervisors.md

----
+%{
-version: 1.1.1
+  version: "1.1.1",
-title: OTP Supervisors
+  title: "OTP Supervisors",
----
+  excerpt: """
   Supervisors are specialized processes with one purpose: monitoring other processes.
 These supervisors enable us to create fault-tolerant applications by automatically restarting child processes when they fail.

-{% include toc.html %}
+  """
+}
+---

 ## Configuration